 - Mind your posture– Sitting the wrong way too gives you back pain.
 Don’t slouch or slump while sitting.

 - Lose weight– Being obese is generally not healthy.
-Being overweight also puts strain on your spine leading to backache.
+Being overweight also puts a strain on your spine leading to a backache.

 [Also Read: Amazing Herbal Remedies for Weight Loss]